Cities begin discussing refund on liquor license fees due to virus shutdowns

 “I was doing some research into different ways that we could do our part to help our bars and restaurants during this time,” said City Administrator Kris Busse.
 “Some other Minnesota cities were looking into this, and we felt this would be a good option for us to consider to in a small way help elevate some of the pain.”

-The resolution authorizes a refund of a pro-rated share of the license fees paid calculated from March 18 to June 15 or to the date Executive Order 20-04 is rescinded, whichever date is earlier.
-Mark Walbran, the city's attorney, explained that a state statute allows municipalities to issue refunds of on-sale liquor licenses when a business has to cease sales for lawful reasons other than revocation.

-Other area cities have also started looking into a possible refund.
-Northfield City administrator Ben Martig said that it will be discussed in an upcoming May City Council meeting.
+Other area cities have also started looking into a possible refund, though the circumstances are different everywhere.

-“We’re looking into some type of pro-rated basis, probably daily or whatever fee would be typical to take off those days of operation that were lost during the time period of additional restrictions for business,” said Martig.
-“This would only apply to those places that had restrictions in place, so there are a lot of details that we still have to get figured out.”

-One of the details that Martig said could potentially impact qualification for license refund is the curbside beer and wine sales that the governor signed into law effective April 18.
-According to MPR, Gov. Tim Walz signed the bill that allows bars and restaurants to temporarily sell bottles of wine and six-packs of beer with takeout food orders, though individual cities will be able to decide whether to allow local participation.

-“That’s a nuance that we’ll have to determine if we will still grant a refund,” he said.
-Busse said that the Owatonna council has made no official distinction on whether or not the utilization of the curbside pickup will impact a business’s ability to qualify for a refund, but that she doesn’t believe it will at this time.

-“They still cannot fully utilize their license, so wouldn’t think that it would keep them from collecting a refund,” Busse said.
+Though there is no current discussion about possible refunds for liquor license fees in St. Peter, City Administrator Todd Prafke said that is largely due to the “relatively low costs” and easy financial terms with on-sale liquor licenses.
+An annual on-sale liquor license in St. Peter costs $1,400, compared to the $3,000 fee in Owatonna, Prafke explained.
+He added that local businesses are able to pay six months at a time to ease financial burdens.

+“It’s not that it couldn’t be a discussion here, but it is not part of the conversation as of now,” Prafke said.

-Though the refund may only be a few hundred dollars — the Owatonna model showed that bars could receive about a $361 refund if the executive order was lifted in May — local businesses and organizations are saying that ever small amount of money will ultimately make a big difference on their survival.
+Though the refund may only be a few hundred dollars — the Owatonna model showed that bars could receive about a $361 refund if the executive order was lifted in May — local businesses and organizations are saying that every small amount of money will ultimately make a big difference for their survival.

 “We’re going to need it,” said Nancy Voegl with the American Legion in St. Peter.
 “We are still paying all our bills during a time that we don’t have any income.
 Anything at this time would be amazing, and I believe that any business would accept any type of financial help.”